 Erie County Community Health center

-Flu vaccine will be offered at various Public Health Outreach Clinics and selected dates and times at the Erie County Health Department.
-No appointment is needed for these special Flu Clinics.
+Flu vaccine will be offered at various Public Health Outreach Clinics and at the Erie County Health Department.
+Please call Ext.
+174 to schedule an appointment.
 Please bring your photo ID and insurance card(s) or cash payment.
 Flu vaccine costs are $15.00 for children ages 6 months through 18 years; $25.00 for adults age 19 years through 64 years; and $55.00 for adults age 65 years and older (high dose vaccine).

 If you are interested in completing your flu vaccine registration form in advance click the link below, print out both pages of the Flu Vaccine Consent Form and bring it with you to one of our clinics.